joshpeterson/CindysPhotoSorter/README.md

-CindysPhotoSorter
+Cindy's Photo Sorter
 =================

-A simple Windows application to view and copy photos and videos
+Cindy's Photo Sorter is a simple Windows application to view and copy photos and videos.
+It is written using C# and Windows Forms.